sxp-studio/app-list-catalog/README.md

-# AppList URL Schemes.
+# AppList Catalog.

-This repository is an open-source collection of iOS Apps with known URL Schemes.
+This repository is an open-source collection of popular iOS apps with known Universal Links & URL Schemes.
 The list is directly used by AppList, (yet-another) minimalist app launcher for iPhone.

 # Contributing